- Best jobs for travel lovers

 Best jobs for travel lovers

-As per the reader’s requests we are coming up with the article which will be dream for most of the people to make money while traveling, yes we are writing article about best jobs for travel lovers
+As per the reader’s requests, we are coming up with the article which will be a dream for most of people to make money while traveling, yes we are writing an article about the best jobs for travel lovers

-Merchant navy is also a good job if you would like to go abroad and travel through the sea.
+Merchant navy is also a good job if you would like to go abroad and travel by sea.
 After graduation, you could join and make Rs 600,000/- to Rs 1200,000/- a year

 Photographers are wanted for weddings and fashion shoots.
-You could travel to exotic place around the world.
+You could travel to exotic places around the world.

 Personal Yacht Sailor

 If you know to sail a ship then you could become a personal Yacht Sailor.
 Yacht owners need sailors who can sail them from one country to another.
 You make millions in

 Being a diplomat is a high profile job and you can travel to different countries in the world.
 Every 3 years you are in a new country.
 However, not everyone can be a diplomat.